 The MYOC gene provides instructions for producing a protein called myocilin.
 Myocilin is found in certain structures of the eye, called the trabecular meshwork and the ciliary body, that regulate the pressure within the eye (intraocular pressure).
-It is also found in various types of muscle.
 Myocilin's function is not well understood, but it may help to control the intraocular pressure through its action in the muscle tissue of the ciliary body.

 Health Conditions Related to Genetic Changes

-Approximately 10 percent to 33 percent of people with juvenile open-angle glaucoma have mutations in the MYOC gene.
-MYOC gene mutations have also been detected in some people with primary congenital glaucoma.
-More than 40 MYOC gene mutations have been identified.
+Approximately 10 percent to 33 percent of people with juvenile open-angle glaucoma have variants (also called mutations) in the MYOC gene.
+People with this condition experience increased pressure within the eye before the age of 40.
+MYOC gene variants have also been detected in some people with primary congenital glaucoma.
+More than 100 MYOC gene variants have been identified.

-A small percentage of individuals with late-onset primary open-angle glaucoma (POAG), the most common adult form of glaucoma, have mutations in the MYOC gene.
-Most cases of this condition, however, are caused by other diseases, aging, and lifestyle factors such as smoking.
+A small percentage (3 to 5 percent) of individuals with late-onset primary open-angle glaucoma (POAG), the most common adult form of glaucoma, have variants in the MYOC gene.

 Other Names for This Gene

 - trabecular meshwork-induced glucocorticoid response protein

 - Bayat B, Yazdani S, Alavi A, Chiani M, Chitsazian F, Tusi BK, Suri F, Narooie-Nejhad M, Sanati MH, Elahi E. Contributions of MYOC and CYP1B1 mutations to JOAG.
 Mol Vis.
 2008 Mar 13;14:508-17.
 Citation on PubMed or Free article on PubMed Central